 We had a relaxed humanist ceremony, our goal was to keep it light-hearted and wanted to involve as many of our friends and family as possible.

 The bridal party and Josie walked down the aisle to “Somebody to Love” by Queen.
-One of our dear friend’s read an excerpt from Mindy Kaling’s book “Is Everyone Hanging Out Without Me?
+One of our dear friends read an excerpt from Mindy Kaling’s book “Is Everyone Hanging Out Without Me?
 (And Other Concerns)”.

-During the ceremony one of our bridesmaids, Vanessa Lucero, sang “Nothing Can Change This Love” accompanied by Josie’s brother, Ethan Bodle, on guitar while we were signing the registrar documents.
+During the ceremony, one of our bridesmaids, Vanessa Lucero, sang “Nothing Can Change This Love” accompanied by Josie’s brother, Ethan Bodle, on guitar while we were signing the registrar documents.
 We incorporated some uniquely Scottish Traditions like ring warming and drinking whisky from a Quaich, poured by Brett’s dad and Josie’s brother Tristan.

 We wanted to make sure everyone in the bridal party was able to pick a dress that they felt comfortable wearing, we thought that was more important than dictating everyone wear something super specific.
-Also, having a variety of dresses in different colors and textures captured the sort of vintage/boho/dreamy vibe.
+Also, having a variety of dresses in different colours and textures captured the sort of vintage/boho/dreamy vibe.
 Even though the bridal party was scattered across all corners of the US, from California, New York, North Carolina and Boston and everyone was shopping for their dresses separately, it all seemed to come together quite nicely on the big day.